The Three-Layer Communication Challenge

 In B2B2C, your most important email sequences are not the ones you send to consumers.
 They are the ones you send to business clients.
 If a client fails to onboard properly, their consumers never engage.
 If a client does not understand the platform's capabilities, they cannot serve their consumers well.
 If a client's engagement drops, the consumer base follows.

 Invest heavily in B2B client success sequences.
 Track their consumer metrics and proactively reach out when things look off.
-The cost of losing a B2B client includes all the consumers beneath them.
+The cost of losing a B2B client includes all the consumers beneath them - a churn event that cascades through both layers.

 Consumer Volume Economics